-By James Florence, Senior Writer
+By James Florence, Diamond Certified Resource Reporter

-Q: What are your favorite sports teams?
+Q: What’s your favorite sports team?

-A: The Golden State Warriors and the San Francisco Giants.
+A: The San Francisco Giants.

-Q: What’s your favorite thing to eat for breakfast?
+Q: What’s your favorite smell?

-A: I played football.
+A: I wrestled, played football and ran track.

 Q: What’s your favorite dessert?

 A: Anything chocolate—it’s one of my few weaknesses.